Trump's pick for CIA says he's open to waterboarding

 The revelation comes as Trump is due to visit CIA headquarters Saturday.
 The CIA is currently without a chief, as the Senate has delayed Pompeo's confirmation vote until Monday, citing concerns about his positions on surveillance and other issues.

-During his confirmation hearings, Pompeo offered a less nuanced response when asked about the revival of enhanced interrogation practices considered by many to be torture.
+During his confirmation hearings, Pompeo offered a less nuanced response when asked about the revival of torture interrogation techniques.

 "Absolutely not," he responded when asked if he would restart the program if ordered to do so by Trump.
 "Moreover, I can't imagine I would be asked that by the President-elect."

-Pompeo told lawmakers they had his "full commitment" that the CIA was out of the enhanced interrogation business.
+Pompeo told lawmakers they had his "full commitment" that the CIA was out of the torture business.

 In 2014, Pompeo had supported the use of enhanced interrogation techniques publicly in Congress.